 If you contact us by post, telephone, email, SMS or social media, we keep a record of that correspondence.

-Information you provide when booking for a CJA meeting, event or training course.
+Information you provide when booking or registering for a CJA meeting, event, training course or programme.

 Information you provide when signing up for email updates via our website.